 Istabul has an amazing public transport system.
 Thanks to our friend Connie who showed us the ropes.
 It’s important for us to take time as soon as we arrive to understand how to get around on the cheaper fare .
 First you have to buy a card called Istanbul Kart for 6 Lira (77 cents) and you can replenish it at anytime through automated machines available everywhere.
 Once you have the card you can access the buses, subways, trams and ferries.
 The fee varies between 3 to 4.5 Lira (60 cents).
 We’ve used all of them except the subway because it feels a bit to enclosed and we try to stay outside as much as possible or at least near a draft from an opened window.
 The ferries are our absolute favorite.
 Istanbul is surrounded by water and there is more then 20 ferry stations or piers around the city on the Asian and European sides and even more on weekends.
 You can go as far as the Black Sea for a few dollars.
 Taxis are also a good option but in the very touristy areas taxi drivers are known to be scammers, we’ve learned to ask for meters only and if they refuse we don’t get in.

-As full-time travelers, we eat a lot of our meals at home because it doesn’t matter how good the local cuisine is, sometimes you just feel like having a bowl of cereal or an egg sandwich.
+As full-time travelers, we eat a lot of our meals at home because it doesn’t matter how good the local cuisine is, sometimes you just feel like having a bowl of cereal, an egg sandwich or prepare your favorite dish.
 Istanbul has surprised us in so many ways but the food has to be on top of the list!
 Everything we’ve tried has been delicious.
 It’s been a while since we tasted strawberries and tomatoes this good!
 To be able to enjoy all this incredible food while trying to maintain our weight in check and reduce our outings, we’ve been having a fruit breakfast at home, go out for a late lunch early dinner and have a snack at home in the evening so no real cooking in the apartment.
 Eating out is so cheap and the options are endless.
 Pretty much all restaurants have outdoor seating and the weather has been perfect making it very easy to enjoy our meals alfresco.

 Absolutely not.
 We feel just as secure, if not more, as we did in the US and with everything going on with the political debacle, we are very happy to be here.
 We love everything about Istanbul especially the people who have been very friendly, generous and hospitable which is so rare in a metropolis this big.
 Istanbul received no less then 5.5 million of foreign tourists in the first five months on 2019.
 However in the last week or so, we have seen a decrease in the amount of people wearing a mask.
 Many people wear it around their necks or bellow their nose.
 When we arrived we witnessed the police telling people on the street to put their mask on but this is no longer the case.
 We also noticed an increase of people on the streets.